-The Property Council proposes that state government invest in the creation of a Headworks Fund, accessible across all land uses.
-The Headworks Fund could operate by offering zerointerest loans to cover the costs of delivering headworks.
-The loans would be fully payable within six months of practical completion, enabling repayment at a time when the project is more cash flow positive.
+The Property Council proposes state government invest in the creation of a Headworks Fund, accessible across all land uses.
+The Headworks Fund could operate by offering zero-interest loans to cover the costs of delivering headworks.
+The loans would be fully payable within six months of practical completion, enabling repayment at a time when the project is more financially viable.

-The zero-interest loan scheme means developers would not be required to debt fund headworks, thus improving feasibility of projects and reducing the need to transfer costs to the purchaser, hence supporting the ability of the market to produce more affordable housing.
+The zero-interest loan scheme would mean developers would not be required to debt fund headworks, improving feasibility of the project, and reducing the need to transfer costs to the purchaser, hence supporting the ability of the market to produce more affordable products.